Excalibur MFA/PAM - Deployment documentation¶

 - 10 GB of disk space for OS / Docker runtime

 Such a swarm configuration can be identically applied to multiple physical (virtual) machines within a single data center as well as across multiple data centers.
-The communication connection of nodes is secured by a network overlay.
+The communication connection of nodes is secured by an overlay network.

 Due to the current architecture of the Excalibur system, it is not possible/efficient to distribute the load of internal processes through several nodes, therefore the execution nodes operate in active - passive mode and in case of failure of the active node, the running services are automatically migrated to the passive node, which becomes active at that moment.
 Service availability of the primary node is checked by an internal healthcheck mechanism and the new placement of services/containers is automatically enforced by the internal orchestration mechanism of the swarm and defined by constraints and placement preferences3 .
 Existing connections to the inactive node need to be explicitly terminated to force the re-connection of external components (Excalibur Client, Excalibur Token, Excalibur Facade) to the new active node.